Edwin-Bera/alx-system_engineering-devops/0x00-shell_basics/README.md

+#What Each script does
-0-cirrent_working_directory  prints out the absolute path name of the current directory
+  -*0-current_working_directory*  prints out the absolute path name of the current directory.
+  -*1-listit*  Displays contents of current directory -*2bring_me_home* changes working directory to home directory -*3-listfiles* Displays contents of the current directory in a long format -*4-listmorefiles* Diplays contents of current directory including hidden file -*5-listfiledigitonly* Display current directory content in long format, includeng hidden files, with used and group IDs -*6-firstdirectory* creates a sub directory named 'my_first_directory' int the /tmp/ directory -*7-movethatfile* moves betty from /tmp/ to /tmp/my_first_directory -*8-firstdelete* deletes betty in /tmp/my_firs_directory -9-firstdirdeletion* deletes /tmp/my_first_directory -*10-back* goes back to the previous working directory -*11-lists*